bramses/bramses-highly-opinionated-vault-2023/README.md

 In technology, **AGILE** is the process of splitting software development work into two week sprints.

-The AGILE methodology pairs well with PARA and Time Block Planning because it forces us to prioritize elements of a project that can be delivered in two weeks.
+The AGILE methodology pairs well with [PARA](#para) and Time Block Planning because it forces us to prioritize elements of a project that can be delivered in two weeks.

-In BHOV-2023, Weekly Notes highlight active projects, as well as when they were started to give a high level grasp of management.
+In BHOV-2023, Weekly Notes (`/Calendar/Weekly`) highlight active projects, as well as when they were started to give a high level grasp of management.
 In the projects themselves, there is a `QuickAdd: Add to Project Kanban` option, allowing you to quickly add new to-do items to the project.

-Quarterly notes track the opposite.
+Quarterly notes (`/Calendar/Quarterly`) track the opposite.
 The quarterly note tracks **how much was achieved in the quarter**.
+This is good for feeling accomplished.
+The Quarterly note also [stores projects you want to accomplish, but don't have time for right now](#someday/maybe-tasks-(GTD)).

 Plugins: